mikeizbicki/ucr-cs100/tutorials/bash-lab/README.md

-# Introduction to the BASH Command Line
+# Introduction to the Bash Command Line

 Purpose of this lab
 ------------------------------------
-This lab will familiarize CS 100 students with the command line as they transition from using visual displays on Windows and OS X to the Linux BASH shell.
+This lab will familiarize CS 100 students with the command line as they transition from using visual displays on Windows and OS X to the Linux Bash shell.

 Introduction
 ------------------------------------